INTP Compatibility: Romantic Relationships, Love, and Dating

 What an INTP Looks for in a Relationship

 Because the INTP prizes intellect, an ideal partner needs a good head on their shoulders.
-Superficial chit chat about celebrity gossip or the latest Instagram fashion influencers will not hold an INTP’s interest.
+Superficial chit-chat about celebrity gossip or the latest Instagram fashion influencers will not hold an INTP’s interest.

-A partner who is honest and has no interest in playing mind-games is a must for an INTP.
-They are naturally suspicious and prefer their dealings to be straight forward.
+A partner who is honest and has no interest in playing mind games is a must for an INTP.
+They are naturally suspicious and prefer their dealings to be straightforward.

 What an INTP Needs in a Relationship